 Why Are Men Dying Sooner?

-These very sobering numbers force us to ask a very important question: why?
+These sobering numbers force us to ask a critical question: why?

 According to Marianne J. Legato, MD, there are various biological, cultural, and personal reasons that men’s life span in the U.S. lasts an average of six years less than women’s.